RandomFractals/vscode-data-table/README.md

 2. Load [Chicago Traffic Tracker](https://github.com/RandomFractals/vscode-data-table/blob/main/notebooks/chicago-traffic-tracker.restbook) REST Book 📓

-3. Run All cells ⌗
+3. Run All ᐅ cells ⌗

 4. Click on `...` in the gutter of `GET` data output and change it to Data Table 🈸 renderer: